tarek-elias/google-crawler/README.md

 # Hi There 👋

 ## Description 📰
 This is a simple library (package), written with PHP to parse the HTML componenets, designed specifically to crawl the Google search results page and return the results in a form of objects.
 "Please refer to **Example of the results**".
+[Under development]

 ## Usage 🛠️
 This package is in progress, for testing purposes please download or close the repository and call the (test.php) file in the browser.
 [A PHP interprepter must be running]